biell/alti-server/README.md

     and just the standard ASCII '-' and '|' characters.
 Setting this to `1` will tell Curses to draw attractive boxes on the terminal screen.

+  * **askSalt [0|1]**<br>
+    When `alti+server` stores a password, it hides it by combining the password or other authentication data with a pad.
+The pad is, by default, generated using system data which doesn't usually change.
+Users can use the environment variable `ALTITUDE_SALT` to manually set the seed for this pad.
+Another, almost secure, method is to provide the salt manually on startup.
+    With this option set to 1, the server will pause and wait for input before continuing.

+  * **dbType [SQLite|Pg]**<br>
+    Specify the type of database to use.
+By default sqlite3 will be used if it is available.
+Only sqlite3 and postgres are supported.

+  * **dbName [filename|dbname]**<br>
+    For sqlite3, this is the name of the file to save the database to, and it defaults to sqlite.db.
+Otherwise, it is the database name to connect to.

+  * **dbUser [login name]**<br>
+    The login name, if necessary, when connecting to a postgres database.

+  * **dbPass [password]**<br>
+    The password, if necessary, when connecting to a postgres database.

   * **noviceLevel [#]**<br>
     Require the novice users (Ace 0) attain at least this level